GuildAudits/Smart-contract-Audting-Training-week1-2/Mastering_Ethereum/Mastering_Ethereum_Readme.md

 Since every Ethereum node runs every contract execution, a hacker might try writing contracts with several computationally intensive activities to sluggish the network.
 Every opcode has its own base gas cost to shield against these attacks.
 In addition, a number of complex opcodes additionally impose a dynamic gas fee.
 For instance, the base cost of the opcode KECCAK256 (formerly SHA3) is 30 gas, and the dynamic cost is 6 gas per word (words are 256-bit items).
 Instructions that need a lot of computation cost more gas than simple, direct instructions.
 Additionally, each transaction begins with 21000 gas.

 ## Chapter 14: Consensus

+### proof of Work

+The PoW consensus algorithm uses the mining process to validate a transaction.

+* Mining:

+The Proof of Work consensus algorithm involves solving a computationally challenging puzzle in order to create new blocks in the Ethereum  blockchain.
+The process is known as ‘mining’, and the nodes in the network that engages in mining are known as ‘miners’.

+### Proof of Stake

+As understandable from the name, nodes on a network stake an amount of cryptocurrency to become candidates to validate the new block and earn the fee from it.
+Then, an algorithm chooses from the pool of candidates the node which will validate the new block.
+This selection algorithm combines the quantity of stake (amount of cryptocurrency) with other factors (like coin-age based selection, randomization process) to make the selection fair to everyone on the network.